 Located at an elevation of 5,413 (1,650 meters) above sea level in the northeastern state of Sikkim, the regional capital of Gangtok is the center of Sikkim tourism and trade.

-Gangtok is a major trading station between Lhasa in Tibet and Kolkata in India hence the city streets of the Gangtok market are always bustling with traders.
+Gangtok is a central trading station between Lhasa in Tibet and Kolkata in India; hence, the city streets of the Gangtok market are always bustling with traders.

 During the Indian summer heat, Gangtok is one of the major attractions for trekkers, campers, and rafters.

-Hilly terrain in the foothills of the Himalayas, beautiful lakes with clear glacier waters, Buddhist pilgrimage sites like Encheu Monastery, and shopping streets with a variety of souvenirs are one of the coolest places to visit during the summer season.
+Hilly terrain in the foothills of the Himalayas, beautiful lakes with clear glacier waters, Buddhist pilgrimage sites like Encheu Monastery, and shopping streets with various souvenirs are some of the most incredible places to visit during the summer.

 Top places to visit around Gangtok: